Traveling to Austria

 The cathedral was near-complete destruction during WWII.
 It’s reconstruction from 1948 until 1962 proved to be a tremendous communal effort involving the whole of Austria, demonstrating the nation's eagerness to restore this former symbol of the country's illustrious past.
 It’s also an important heritage site and is respected across Austria and indeed throughout the world.

-It is best to visit this cathedral from April to May and September to October as tourists in this season are most likely not at its peak.
+It is best to visit this cathedral from April to May and September to October as tourists in this season are most likely not at their peak.

 Spanish Riding School